 You can do as much or as little as you like.
 We encourage everyone to be a part of the team that gets us going in the morning, sails the boat during the day, and helps us anchor at night.
 We also need plenty of help in the galley, and we encourage everyone to take a turn at the dish basin.
 You can even take a turn at the wheel if you like, or have Capt.
 Schaefer teach you to navigate.
 It’s fun!
 Everyone has a great time and by the end of the week you’re like old friends.

 “What if I have a special diet or am allergic to certain foods?”

-Chef/Captain Annie can work around almost any diet restriction or preference.
-However, you’ll need to bring any foods or medicine special to your specific circumstance.
+We can work around almost any diet restriction or preference however, we cannot guarantee an allergen-free environment.
+You’ll need to bring any foods or medicine special to your specific circumstance.
 Call before you come (or let us know when you book) and we’ll figure it out.